lolski/grakn-twitter-example/README.md

 We're almost there with a complete tweet insertion functionality!
 There's only one thing left to do which is to relate the `tweet` entity with the `user` entity.
 Preserving this connection is crucial, after all.

-The following function will accept a user and a tweet entity and creates a relation.
+The following function will create a relation between the user and tweet that we specify.

 ```java
 public static Relation insertTweetedRelation(GraknGraph graknGraph, Entity user, Entity tweet) {